Eclipses in mythology and culture: Aztec

-There is no record of lunar eclipses in Aztec mythology or recordkeeping, as noted by an observer who wrote in the Codex Telleriano-Remensis about a lunar eclipse in 1510.
+There was no record of lunar eclipses in Aztec mythology or recordkeeping, as noted by an observer who wrote in the Codex Telleriano-Remensis about a lunar eclipse in 1510.
 The Aztec records of solar eclipses, when present, are tied directly to historic events; it is likely that they chose to record such events only when they coincided with social or political events.

 Navajo

-Navajo people consider the time during an eclipse to be a sacred moment of renewal, and refrain from all activities including eating and drinking.
+Navajo people consider the time during an eclipse to be a sacred moment of renewal, and refrain from all activities, including eating and drinking.
 During an eclipse, the Sun or Moon is believed to be dying and reborn.
-Members of the nation should be silent in prayer and it is considered forbidden to look anywhere except down on the ground.
-Before modern eclipse prediction methods, Navajo people believed they could predict oncoming eclipses through their traditional songs.
+Members of the nation should be silent in prayer, and it is considered forbidden to look anywhere except down at the ground.
+Before modern eclipse prediction methods, the Navajo people believed they could predict oncoming eclipses through their traditional songs.
 During the solar eclipse of October 14, 2023, the offices of the Navajo Nation, including its parks, were closed out of reverence for the eclipse.